OldPatrick/buildpipe/README.md

 ## Contributing new Features
 New Features can be proposed, as same as optimization in code architecture or code writing New features however, should:
-1. contribute toward a demonstratable real-world usecase where they lighten up code work or show other fancyness ;-)
+1. contribute toward a representative real-world usecase where they lighten up code work or show other fancyness ;-)
 2. any new feature should pass standard unit tests (which will come in a future stable release of buildpipe)
 3. if the new feature has been discussed beforehand